 No!
 Due to a special agreement between DMACC and Grinnell College, any DMACC student in good standing can chart a path to transferring to Grinnell College.

 Are all qualified DMACC students eligible to apply for transfer to Grinnell?

 Yes, students from any DMACC campus or learning center are eligible to apply for transfer.
 However, space is limited and not all those who meet the minimum requirements are guaranteed admission.
 Generally speaking, the stronger a candidate's academic record, the greater the likelihood of admission.

 Will my classes from DMACC be accepted for credit at Grinnell, or will I need to repeat some classes?

 The majority of credit earned at DMACC with a grade of C or higher (C- does not count) will be applied toward the total number of credit hours required for graduation from Grinnell College.
 However, some of Grinnell's majors and concentrations have additional specific course requirements and may not permit DMACC classes to satisfy these requirements.
-If you have specific questions regarding DMACC credit transfer, please contact Jason Maher, Grinnell College registrar, 641-269-3450.
+If you have specific questions regarding DMACC credit transfer, please contact the Grinnell College Registrar by email or by phone (641-269-3450).

 If I transfer before I've completed my degree at DMACC, can I transfer the credits I earn at Grinnell College back to DMACC to receive my associate degree after I've left DMACC?